iuliali/budget-tracker/livrabil-1/README.md

 - add needed diagrams/ screenshots in dedicated folder `./diagrams-screenshots/`
 - add link to diagrams/ screenshots added with markdown code: `![<suggestive-description>](<path-to-image>)`
 - push your new branch and create a pull request
-- ping a teammember to review and approve your request
+- ping a team member to review and approve your request
 ___
 #### Team
 - Daria Clem